open-atmos/PySDM/paper/paper.md

 # Author contributions

-PB has been the architect and lead developer of PySDM v1 with SA as the main co-developer.
+PB had been the architect and lead developer of PySDM v1 with SA taking the role of main developer and maintainer over the time.
 PySDM 1.0 release accompanied PB's MSc thesis prepared under the mentorship of SA.
 MO contributed to the development of the condensation solver and led the development of relevant examples.
 GŁ contributed the initial draft of the aqueous-chemistry extension which was refactored and incorporated into PySDM under guidance from AJ.